drestuart/get-rolling-with-logstash/README.md

 ## Processing two different files

-Let's add another file to Filebeat's prospector and see what happens:
+Let's add another prospector to Filebeat's configuration to read a new file and see what happens:

+    filebeat.prospectors:
+    - input_type: log

         paths:
           - "/logs/cron.log"

+        exclude_lines: ["Updated timestamp for job"]

+    - input_type: log
+        paths:
           - "/logs/apache.log"

 Oh no!
 We get a lot of new `_grokparsefailure` messages.
 Let's look at a line from apache.log to find out why.